harsh190603/canine-breed-classification/README.md

 test.zip - the test set, you must predict the probability of each breed for each image; sample_submission.csv - a sample submission file in the correct format; labels.csv - the breeds for the images in the train set

+This repository contains code for a machine learning project that uses a Convolutional Neural Network (CNN) to classify images of dogs into their respective breeds.
+The model is trained on the Dog Breed Identification dataset from Kaggle, which includes 120 different breeds.